Jadracka/GeodesyLibrary/Reformatting_SA_Instrument_Report/ReadME.md

-# Geodesy Instrument Report Formatter
+# Spacial Analyzer's Instrument Quick Report to Precise Planner Reformatter

 This Python script processes geodesy instrument reports to extract and format measurements and coordinates from input files, and outputs the results in text files.
 It ensures measurements are correctly formatted, coordinates are properly renamed, and all outputs are logged to a unique file.